 Leave out cookies and milk for Santa Claus…and don’t forget carrot sticks for Rudolph!

 Spend time praising God for His amazing gift and miracle of Christmas!

-Go caroling in your neighborhood and pass out treats or fruit baskets to your neighbors.
+Go caroling in your neighborhood (or to a family member’s home) and pass out treats or a fruit basket to your neighbors or family.

 22. Live theater/ballet night~

 Get dressed up and go see the Nutcracker ballet, a Broadway musical, or a live performance of A Christmas Carol.

 Turn out the lights, except for your tree’s Christmas lights, and sit by your tree every night leading up to the New Year and spend time with God while listening to soft Christmas music.

 Do Advent with your kiddos.
 My favorite book to follow is, “Christ in Christmas: a family advent celebration”…very good book!

 Make plans for a special Christmas date with your spouse and/or children (or nieces/nephews/siblings)….go buy a Christmas CD together and play it in the car, go out to lunch (let them choose the place), and then go to every store that interests your spouse and/or child and make a Christmas “wish list”.
 If you make this an annual tradition, your child/niece/nephew will have a great Christmas CD music collection when they’re an adult.